fluent/fluent-bit-go-custom_jaeger_remote/README.md

 # Custom Go Plugin for Jaeger

+**Note:** This plugin is under heavily development and needed to use with this Fluent Bit's PR: https://github.com/fluent/fluent-bit/pull/10299

 This plugin implements Jaeger Remote Sampling protocol on Golang cutom plugin mechanism.

 ## Prerequisites